 The households sector covers people living independently in residential accommodation and those living in communal establishments.
 Residential households are groups of people sharing the same living accommodation who share some or all of their income, and collectively consume certain types of goods and services, such as food, electricity or housing.
 Examples of communal establishments include prisons, student accommodation, care homes and boarding schools.

 The households sector also includes self-employed (market producers) who do not form part of quasi-corporations, as well as individuals or groups of individuals who produce goods and non-financial services for their own final use.

 Non-profit institutions serving households (NPISH) are institutions that:

-provide goods and services, either free or below the market prices
+- provide goods and services, either free or below market prices

 Further information on sector classifications and classification decisions can be found in Economic statistics classifications.Back to table of contents